robabram/salty-orm/README.md

 # Salty-ORM
-A Python 3.x ORM implementing a Django ORM object model features, supports Sqlite and MySql.
+A Python 3.x ORM implementing a subset of the Django ORM object model features, supports Sqlite and MySql.

 The purpose of this ORM is to replicate a good portion of Django's ORM, but not have a Django dependency.